gabrielluciano/gabrielluciano/README.md

 # Hi there, I'm Gabriel Luciano 👋

 Welcome to my profile!
-I'm a Software Development student from Brazil who loves technology.
-I also have a degree in Mechanical Engineering from UFF and I am an Electronics technician
+I'm a Software Engineer from Brazil who loves technology.

 ## About me
-- ⚡ I'm 26 years old
+- ⚡ I'm 27 years old
-- 🏢 I am currently working as a Systems Analyst but looking to move to a Junior Software Developer position.
+- 🏢 I am currently working as a Software Engineer and pursuing a degree in System Analysis and Development.
+- 🛠️ I have knowledge of languages and tools like Java, Spring Boot, JavaScript, Go, AWS, Docker, Kubernetes, PostgreSQL.
-- 🌱 I'm also focused on improving my Java skills with frameworks like Spring Boot and Cloud Native Applications.
+- 🌱 I'm currently focused on improving my Java skills with frameworks like Spring Boot and Cloud Native Applications.
-- 🤖 I have experience in robotics having developed autonomous robots for competitions by [UFFight Robótica](https://www.instagram.com/uffightrobotica/)
+- 🤖 I also have experience in robotics having developed autonomous robots for competitions by [UFFight Robótica](https://www.instagram.com/uffightrobotica/)
 - 🔍 Take a look at my repositories feel free to comment!
 - 💼 Also, follow me on [Linkedin](https://www.linkedin.com/in/gabriel-lucianosouza/)